Scottsdale Rideshare Accident Lawyer

 Injured while riding with Uber or Lyft?
 Sher Law Group helps passengers and drivers navigate complex rideshare insurance claims and pursue maximum recovery.

-Our rideshare accident lawyers serve clients across Scottsdale, Tempe, Chandler, and Glendale, working to hold negligent drivers and companies accountable.
+Our rideshare accident lawyers serve clients across Scottsdale, Phoenix, Tempe, and Chandler, working to hold negligent drivers and companies accountable.

 Call (480) 418-SHER (7437) or get a free case review today.